Very Good Girls: Reception

 The film received negative reviews from critics.
 It has accumulated a 19% rotten rating on Rotten Tomatoes based on 36 reviews.
 David Rooney of The Hollywood Reporter described the film as "a limp directing debut" for Foner, claiming the film's outdated "counter-culture" sensibilities made it appear "frozen in time".
 Rooney also found the characters unconvincing and criticized the "artificiality" of the love interest who asks the lead character to "read a couple of lines of Sylvia Plath before their first kiss".
-We Got This Covered called the film "insincere from bottom to top," expressing disappointment that "its innate lousiness" deflated the dramatic efforts of its leads.
 Variety criticized the "vapid and clichéd" screenplay, while Susan Wloszczyna of RogerEbert.com compared the film negatively to 1980's Little Darlings, which shares a plot element with Very Good Girls.

 Bilge Ebiri of Vulture did not find the film's love triangle to be plausible, but stated, "In these and other works, [Naomi] Foner displayed a real feel for the various undercurrents that rage within families, both happy and broken ones.
 She understands how irritation can transform into profound need at a moment's notice, as well as how happiness can quickly turn rotten.
 Very Good Girls is full of memorable, subtle touches that come through whenever Foner seems to be working to her strengths."
 He concluded that "what's actually happening onscreen often feels a lot less interesting than what's clearly boiling beneath the film's surface."